 - ProcFreqCubed.sas - Analyzes a SAS dataset by running PROC FREQ against every column in the dataset.
 This is a very useful macro for characterizing all the variables in a dataset, especially “wide” datasets where it might be onerous to manually run PROC FREQ against each variable.
 (Version 1.4) - Updated May 20, 2015

-- SQUEEZE.sas – Not developed by ERDC.
+- SQUEEZE.sas –Developed by Ross Bettinger, with slight modifications by ERDC.
 A useful macro for optimizing space required to store variables in a SAS dataset.

 - GetLibraryMetadata.sas - Creates a report in the form of a data set that contains user-selected metadata types for each data set in a library.
 Example metadata types include the record count (RecordCount), the creation date (crdate), the number of columns (nvar) and the column names (ColumnNames).
 Possible metadata types include all those available in SAS's Dictionary Table.
 (Version 1.13) - Updated June 23, 2014

 - CopyDataSetsToWorkbook.sas – Copies all the data sets in a SAS library to an Excel workbook.
-Which data sets that are copied can be optionally filtered using a regular expression filter.
-(Version 0.9) - Sept.
-14, 2015
+Which data sets that are copied can be filtered using a regular expression filter.
+(Version 0.91) - April 7, 2017

 Data Cleaning Macros

 - DeleteSuperfluousRecords.sas - Deletes superfluous records from a data set.
 A superfluous record here means a record that contains information that is a strict subset of another record.
-A typical use is with name data, for example where one record has a first name, last name and a complete middle name, and other records have the same first and last names, but they only have the middle initial or no initial at all.
-In this case, the record with the complete middle name has more complete information than the other records, so this macro will delete the other records. – (Version 0.91) Updated Nov.
-25, 2013
+An example is with name data, where one record has a first name, last name and a complete middle name, and other records have the same first and last names, but they have only the middle initial or no initial at all.
+In this case, the record with the complete middle name has more complete information than the other records, so this macro will delete the other records. – (Version 0.94) Updated April 7, 2017

 - ConvertFlags.sas - Converts all flags in all character fields in a dataset from one defined set of two values to another defined set of two values.
 Can be used, for example, to convert all Y/N flags to 1/0 flags, or vise versa. - Dec.
 21, 2011